A simple free-catch urine analysis system for early detection, diagnosis and monitoring of canine bladder cancer.

-- Convenient: The free-catch urine system is fully non-invasive, allowing urine to be collected while the dog is at the clinic, or at home. .
+- Convenient: The free-catch urine system is fully non-invasive, allowing specimens to be collected while the patient is at the clinic, or by the owner at home.

-- Sensitive: The assay allows forensic-level detection for earliest detection of emerging TCC/UC, even before symptoms of the cancer become evident
+- Sensitive: The assay permits forensic-level detection for earliest detection of emerging TCC/UC – even before overt symptoms of the cancer become evident.

-- Affordable: Early detection allows owners to direct their resources toward treatment of the cancer itself, rather than non-specific symptoms,
+- Affordable: Timely detection of TCC/UC allows owners to direct their resources toward effective treatment of the cancer itself, rather than the non-specific symptoms.

 - Robust: Unlike similar tests, the CADETSM BRAF Mutation Detection Assay is not affected by the presence of blood, protein, sugars, bacteria etc in the urine.

-- Rapid: Expedited results for the Diagnosis and Monitoring Assay are available in just 2-3 days from receipt of the sample by the testing laboratory.
+- Rapid: Expedited results are available in just 2-3 business days from receipt of the sample by the testing laboratory.

 How can I obtain the CADETSM BRAF Mutation Detection Assay?